josola/Interactive-Love-Letter-ILL/README.md

     }
     ```

-    - Print the current players hand.
+    - Print the current admirers hand.

     ```cpp
-    current_player->PrintHand();
+    current_admirer->PrintHand();
     ```

-21. Get the contents of the current player's hand for ease of use in main logic.
+21. Get the contents of the current admirer's hand for ease of use in main logic.

     ```cpp
     vector<int> in_hand;
-    for (Card iCard : *current_player->GetHand())
+    for (Card iCard : *current_admirer->GetHand())
     {
         in_hand.push_back(iCard.GetValue());
     }
     ```

-22. Set some flags, that will be checked during the current player's input phase, to restrict the playing of a Countess if the player has either a King or a Prince in their hand.
+22. Set some flags, that will be checked during the current admirer's input phase, to restrict the playing of a Duchess if the admirer has either a Emperor or a Archduke in their hand.

     ```cpp
     vector<int> in_hand;
-    for (Card iCard : *current_player->GetHand())
+    for (Card iCard : *current_admirer->GetHand())
     {
         in_hand.push_back(iCard.GetValue());
     }
     ```

-23. Set a flag that will control whether the human player has given the program a proper input.
+23. Set a flag that will control whether the human admirer has given the program a proper input.
 The input is checked and forced to be corrected within the `while` loop.
-The human player is asked to input a number `card` that will play a card in their hand.
-If their input does not match a card in their hand, or they have a Countess and either a King or Prince, they are prompted to input a correct number that matches a card in their hand and matches a card that they are free to use.
+The human admirer is asked to input a number `card` that will play a card in their hand.
+If their input does not match a card in their hand, or they have a Duchess and either a Emperor or Archduke, they are prompted to input a correct number that matches a card in their hand and matches a card that they are free to use.

     ```cpp
     bool correct_input = false;
     int card = 0;
     while (!correct_input)
     {
-        cout << current_player->GetName() << " play a card: ";
+        cout << current_admirer->GetName() << " play a card: ";
         cin >> card;
         SanitizeCard(card, -1);

-        if ((countess && king) || (countess && prince))
+        if ((duchess && emperor) || (duchess && archduke))
         {
             if (cin.fail())
             {
                 cin.clear();
                 cin.ignore(1000, '\n');
             }
-            cout << "You MUST play the Countess.\n";
+            cout << "You MUST play the Duchess.\n";
         }
         else
         {
-            for (Card &iCard : *current_player->GetHand())
+            for (Card &iCard : *current_admirer->GetHand())
             {
                 if (iCard.GetValue() == card)
                 {